laadpalen/laadpalen.github.io/_posts/2022-12-07-update-ENG.markdown

 <p>If someone (number 68) wants to have a charging station installed later, that's no problem.
 They will then also pay &euro;2082.19 for the infrastructure and on top of that the price for the charging station (without discount and including possible price increases of hardware + labour).</p>
 <p>Of the approximately 150 spaces in the garage without a charging station, 67 are now interested (the Pioniers).</p>
 <p>For every charging station that is installed later, every Pioneer receives €31.08 per charging station (&euro;2082.19/67 pioneers).</p>
-<p>If the other 83 (150-67) places have all taken a charging station in the long term, you will have a total amount of (&euro;31.08 X 83 extra charging stations) &euro;2579 per Pioneer, per charging station.
-43 received.</p>
+<p>If the other 83 (150-67) places have all taken a charging station in the long term, you will have a total amount of (&euro;31.08 X 83 extra charging stations) &euro;2579,64 received per Pioneer, per charging station.</p>
 <p>
 Of course, after every new charging station installed, a periodic payment is made (this is done through the account of the VvE).</p>